Singular sets and parameters of generalized triangle orbifolds: Examples of the generalized triangle orbifolds.

-The primitive polynomial of the root is $t^3-t+1$, using the arithmeticity test for generalized triangle groups from \cite{Bel} it can be easily verified that the orbifold is arithmetic.
-It is also interesting to note (see \cite{MV1}) that the two-fold covering of this orbifold is Weeks-Mateveev-Fomenko manifold~--- the hyperbolic manifold of the smallest known volume.
+The primitive polynomial of the root is $t^3-t+1$.
+Using the arithmeticity test for generalized triangle groups from \cite{Bel1} it can be easily verified that the orbifold is arithmetic.
+It is also interesting to note (see \cite{MV1}) that the two-fold covering of this orbifold is the Weeks-Mateveev-Fomenko manifold~--- the hyperbolic $3$-manifold of the smallest volume.

-(Of course, here we could use the symmetry of the singular graph from the beginning and initially suppose $\tr(AB)=\tr(AC)=\tr(BC)$.
-It would considerably simplify the calculations but leads to some loss of generality.)
+(Here we could also have used the symmetry of the singular graph from the beginning by initially assuming that $\tr(AB)=\tr(AC)=\tr(BC)$.
+This would considerably simplify the calculations but we are mainly interested in demonstrating the general method.)

 \psfig{file=exB.eps, scale=.75}

 \parbox[b]{0.4\textwidth}{ $ $ }